jasminealee/forensic-static/README.md

   <li>Changed the component names (aside from App, Header ConfirmationQuestions, and Error404) to my current component names.</li>
   <li>Label App and NewAnimalControl as states.</li>
 </ol>

-## Difference Between Angular and React
-Angular is a two-way data binding framework that updates the Real DOM, while React is a one-way property binding JavaScript library that updates the Virtual DOM.

 ## Specifications
 <details>